-The 24-hour direct transit is available for passengers holding onward air, cruise or train ticket with confirmed seat to a third country or region.
-Hong Kong, Macau and Taiwan can be regarded as a third region in this respect.
-For instance, if a passenger travels like USA – Beijing – Hong Kong – USA, there is no doubt that this route qualifies for China 24 hour TWOV.
+A and C are different countries.
+Hong Kong, Macau and Taiwan can be regarded as A or C in this respect.
+For instance, if a passenger travels like USA – Beijing – Hong Kong, there is no doubt that this route qualifies for China 24 hour TWOV.

 Ending: scheduled departure time